 Other Factors That Make an Online Casino Trustworthy

-Some of the answers were outliers which fit in no category.
+Some of the answers were outliers that fit in no category.
 For instance, one respondent said: “I develop trust in a casino based on the theme.
 Essentially the way the site looks like.”
 Another player said much the same thing.
 “I trust a site when their web pages are clean, consistent, and user-friendly.”

-Site aesthetics and web design are good reasons to keep playing at a casino, but we urge readers to make decisions based on reputation, trust, licensing, live interactions, the helpfulness of customer support, and the reliability of payouts.
+Site aesthetics and web design are good indicators of online casinos that you can trust, but we urge readers to make decisions based on reputation, licensing, live interactions, the helpfulness of customer support, and the reliability of payouts.

 What Other Reasons Influence an Online Gambler’s Trust?